DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 ## Choose your referees

 You need 2 referees to apply.
+You can provide more, but your teacher training provider will only contact 2.

-Unlike a standard work reference, your references for teacher training need to be named individuals rather than (for example) a human resources team or academic department.
+Unlike a standard work reference, your referees for teacher training need to be named individuals rather than (for example) a human resources team or academic department.